Mario Duplantier: Empalot (1998−2004)

 Empalot was a side project of the Duplantier brothers involving friends in the line-up and represented the early years of Gojira in France.
 The band, which included nine musicians on stage, toured between 1999 and 2004 in France.
 The project was then put on hiatus.

 The experience of rock and funk elements in Empalot's music brought him the "groovy aspect" with all the hi-hat openings and the ghost notes, which he had not previously practiced with Godzilla.
 There was almost no involvement of double bass drums in music.

 Gojira (2001−present)

 In 2001, Godzilla renamed itself Gojira.
 Their debut album, Terra Incognita, was released the same year and already contained their trademark; "ultra-heavy, rhythmically precise crunching".

 In 2003, Gojira released the follow-up album, The Link, showing more versatility and an emphasis on melody, with "a quasi-industrial aesthetic and near-atonal brutality".

-At that time, Duplantier knew that he had "to pass a new level", and created his double bass drum exercise to increase speed and control.
+At that time, Duplantier knew he had "to pass a new level" and created a double-bass drum exercise to increase speed and control.
 Every day, he practiced a two-hour exercise doing paradiddles on the double kick except on the weekend.
 He started a second daily exercise consisting of thirty minutes of paradiddles and then one hour of constant double bass.
 He finished with "straight singles on each foot" for ten minutes.